 Office for International Students and Scholars, 427 N. Shaw Lane, Room 105 353-1720, The Office for International Students and Scholars (OISS) serves international students and international faculty.
 OISS is a resource center for information and consultation on matters related to international students and faculty/scholars.
 The staff is prepared to help in any of the various areas of concern, including academic problems, immigration questions, social health, employment, or financial matters.
 The office also organizes seminars and workshops on topics of interest to the broad university community.
-These have included immigration regulations, cross-cultural communication, pre-departure programs for graduating students and various training programs.
+These have included immigration regulations, crosscultural communication, pre-departure programs for graduating students and various training programs.

-- English Language Center, 619 Red Cedar Road Room Wells Hall B230, 517 353-0800 - International Studies & Programs, Deans Office, 209 International Center, 517 355-2350
+- English Language Center, 619 Red Cedar Road Room Wells Hall B230, 517 353-0800 - International Studies & Programs, Deans Office, 209 International Center, 517 355-2350 and dissertations.
+The center also has a library with books on resumes, vitas and cover letters, and examples of all the above.
+Call 432-3610 to make an appointment, or email writing@msu.edu for grammatical questions.
+This is an excellent place to have one more set of eyes offering advice on important writing assignments.

 The Writing Center, 300 Bessey Hall 517 432-3610.
 This center offers writing consultation to graduate as well as undergraduate students.
-One on one consultations are best for small papers or projects like vitas, abstracts, and cover letters, while peer response writing groups offer help developing drafts of larger projects like research and conference papers, and even theses and dissertations.
-The center also has a library with books on resumes, vitas and cover letters, and examples of all the above.
-Call 432-3610 to make an appointment, or email grammar@msu.edu for grammatical questions.
-This is an excellent place to have one more set of eyes offering advice on important writing assignments.
+One on one consultations are best for small papers or projects like vitas, abstracts, and cover letters, while peer response writing groups offer help developing drafts of larger projects like research and conference papers, and even theses

 Career Services Network, 113 Student Services 517 355-9510.
 The Career Services and Placement office assists students in career advising and seeking employment upon graduation.
 Their office is located in 113 Student Services Building.
-Their staff does workshops, classes, and individual advising on topics such as how to interview successfully and steps to creating a well-written resume or C.V.
+Their staff does workshops, classes, and individual advising on topics such as how to interview successfully and steps to creating a well-written resume or CV.
 You may also interview for internships or full-time employment through the Career Placement office.
 The Career Information Center, located in room 6 Student Services Bldg.
-(353-6474) provides up-to-date information on career possibilities, self-evaluation tools, and resource material on career choice, planning and strategy.
+(353-6474) provides upto-date information on career possibilities, self- evaluation tools, and resource material on career choice, planning and strategy.

 Resource Center for Persons with Disabilities, 120 Bessey Hall 517 884-RCPD (4-7273); TTY 517 355-1293.
-Staff specialists available to respond to mobility, visual, hearing, alternative learner, and other populations to enable their involvement in University activities.
+Staff specialists are available to respond to mobility, visual, hearing, alternative learner, and other populations to enable their involvement in University activities.
 Other resources are available to students with special needs.